Quick course info

 The Certificate III rail signalling units offered in this course are the pre-requisite for entry into the Certificate IV in Electrical – Rail Signalling program.

-The Install and Wire Rail Signal Equipment course includes the following HRD rail signal training modules:
+The Rail Signalling Control and Wiring System Concepts course includes the following HRD rail signal training modules:

-- C3.2 Introduction to Rail Signal Control Systems (5 days)
+- RS-3.2 Introduction to Rail Signal Control Systems (5 days)

 Install and Wire Rail Signal Equipment is accredited training.
 Satisfactory completion of theory work requirements and workplace practical assessment tasks leads to a Statement of Attainment for the following units of competency: